cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-Note that `!` here means that the field value cannot be
+Note that the `!` indicates a field value, that cannot be null and
+must have a defined value. `[Person!]!` means that an array is
-null.
-[Person!]! means that the array cannot be null and also none of
+returned, but that the array cannot be null and also none of the items
-the items in the array can be null.
+in the array can be null.

+:o: TODO: Gregor came till here

 ### Scalar Types